 If the RIAA or other copyright holder issues a subpoena to the University seeking the name and address connected with a particular IP address, the University will release this identification information.
 Further, release of this information will enable the RIAA and other copyright holders to pursue a lawsuit against the student.
 The only way the University will not release the information pursuant to a subpoena is unless the student files a Motion to Quash with federal court and this Motion is granted.

 While there is no way to know exactly what the RIAA is going to do or who they are going to sue, students can take the following steps to reduce their chances of being sued.
 Do not install:

 - Any other music or movie file-sharing software

 While file-sharing software may itself be lawful, there is usually a copyright on the music, video, or other files being shared.
 The file sharing is a violation of copyright law unless the copyright owner gives explicit permission.

 If you have such a program on your computer, remove the program and all music or movies that you have downloaded.
 Make sure that there are no potentially infringing files in your shared folder.
 Simply disabling the “sharing” or “uploading” features is not sufficient.
 Make sure that your computer is password protected to limit access to your computer and thereby preventing others from downloading music or movies onto your computer.

 For assistance with removing peer-to-peer file sharing applications and copyright infringing materials, contact your departmental computer support professionals.

-- Should you have any questions concerning this or should you receive any type of notice or warning on your email account concerning this, please contact U of M Student Legal Services.
+What next?
+If you have any questions or if you receive any type of notice or warning on your email account concerning this, please contact Student Legal Services.